Originally posted June 27, 2009

 That first Stonewall Riot ended the morning of Saturday, June 28, but the fight was far from over.
 That night a second riot broke out and the crowd now numbered in the thousands, filling the streets in the name of Gay Pride.
 They marched to the Stonewall Inn and waited for the police to arrive; and they did, in the early morning of Sunday, June 29.

-A month after the riots, the Gay Liberation Front (GLF) was formed.
-Radical and leftist, the GLF was one of many politically focused lesbian and gay organizations formed in the days and weeks following the riots.
+A month after the riots, the Gay Liberation Front [GLF] was formed.
+Radical and leftist, the GLF was one of many politically focused lesbian and gay organizations formed in the days following the riots.
 The number of lesbian and gay publications skyrocketed as well, which led to an even greater sense of community.
 The LGBT community was no longer strictly marginalized in United States society.
 Now, out and proud lesbians and gay men were developing their own communities in cities across the country.

-Since 1970, marches have taken place in New York City--and all over the world--every year on the anniversary of the Stonewall Riots.
+Since 1970, marches have taken place in New York City—and all over the world—every year on the anniversary of the Stonewall Riots.
 In June 1994, hundreds of thousands of people converged on New York to celebrate Stonewall's 25th anniversary.
 In 1999 the United States government proclaimed the Stonewall Inn a national historic site.
 The following year, the status of the Stonewall was improved to "historic landmark," a designation held by only a small percentage of historical sites.

 It makes no difference how it started.
 The death of an icon; the summer heat; a sense of frustration.
 It makes no difference who started it; drag queens or lesbians; coin tossers or rock throwers.
 The difference is that it happened.

-Forty-five years ago today.
+Fifty-two years ago today.